teamBangazon/BangazonAPI/README.md

 *Customer
 *Product Type
-*Product *Dependant on there being a product Type *Order *Dependant on there being a customer and payment type *Payment Type *dependent on there being a customer *Computer
+*Product Dependant on there being a product Type *Order Dependant on there being a customer and payment type *Payment Type Ddependent on there being a customer *Computer
 *Department
-*Employee *dependent upon there being a department *Training Program
+*Employee Dependent upon there being a department *Training Program